-Over the past 50 years consumerism has run riot, evolving to create a culture in which individuals lean towards items which are convenient, disposable and low-cost.
-Suppliers are meeting this demand with products that are intentionally designed and manufactured to have a limited lifespan after which they are discarded or replaced, giving rise to single-use items.
+Over the past 50 years, consumerism has run riot, evolving to create a culture in which individuals lean towards items that are convenient, disposable, and low-cost.
+Suppliers are meeting this demand with products that are intentionally designed and manufactured to have a limited lifespan, after which they are discarded or replaced, giving rise to single-use items.

 1. PAPER COFFEE CUPS

 How many of us purchase a coffee on the go?
 If you get a coffee on the way to work each day you consume on average 240 disposable cups per year, and even if you only buy one once a week, that still totals 52.
 The most environmentally friendly alternative to the common coffee cup is a reusable travel mug, which has the added benefit of not necessitating a heat-proof cardboard sleeve.
 You might also reduce the cost of your coffee as a lot of shops offer 5c, 10c, or even 25c off (i.e. the cost of the disposable cup) for bringing in a reusable mug.

 On the subject of hot drinks, buying boxes of tea bags generates a lot of cardboard and plastic waste, while the staple and string must be removed before putting the single-use tea bag into the compost (if compostable at all).
 It is much more environmentally friendly to obtain loose tea that comes in a single paper bag or refillable tin.
 If you’re someone who takes tea out and about then consider a reusable (tea) travel mug complete with an infuser.